htaesig/htaesig.github.io/_posts/2024-12-03-december-2024-hta-esig-meeting-minutes.md

 ## 5. AOB

 - Anders reminded everybody that at the January meeting, we will be discussing 2025 targets for the SIG - please revisit the [2024 targets](https://htaesig.github.io/about/) and think about what would be relevant for the new year
-- Thanks for a great 2024 and looking forward to more exchange and cross-company collaboration next year!
+- Thanks for a great 2024 and looking forward to more great exchanges and cross-company collaboration next year!